Integrating in-situ Shear Rheology with Neutron Reflectometry for Structural and Dynamic Analysis of Interfacial Systems

-where $\eta_s^* = \eta_s^\prime - i \eta_s^{\prime\prime}$ is the complex viscosity, $\eta_s^\prime$ is the actual interfacial shear viscosity, $\eta_s^{\prime\prime}$ represents the interfacial elastic response, and $L$ is a characteristic length scale depending on the geometry (for the DWR on air/water interfaces is typically $0.7$ mm).
-When $Bq^*_s$ is large (say $Bq^*_s \ge 100$) interfacial stresses dominate and simple expressions can be used to obtain the value of $Bq^*_s$ out of the experimental data and, consequently, of $\eta^*_s$.
-Unfortunately, this in not always the case and then it is necessary to properly analyze the data to separate the contributions of the strongly coupled interfacial and bulk flows.
+When $Bq^*$ is large (say $Bq^* \ge 100$) interfacial stresses dominate and simple expressions \cite{Sanchez2021} can be used to obtain the value of $Bq^*$ from the experimental data and, consequently, of $\eta^*_s$.
+Unfortunately, this is not always the case, and then it is necessary to properly analyse the data to separate the contributions of the strongly coupled interfacial and bulk flows.

-With that ingredients, an iterative procedure is established that involves: 1) solving the Navier-Stokes equations together with the Boussinesq-Scriven equation starting from a \emph{seed} initial value of $Bq^*_s$, 2) obtaining the values of the interfacial and bulk drags for that flow configuration, and 3) using the drag values and the experimental value of the complex amplitude ratio, $AR^*$, to obtain a corrected value for $Bq^*_s$ through and iterative scheme.
+In that purpose, an iterative procedure is established that involves: 1) solving the Navier-Stokes equations together with the Boussinesq-Scriven equation starting from an initial value \emph{seed} of $Bq^*$, 2) obtaining the values of the interfacial and bulk drags for that flow configuration, and 3) using the drag values and the experimental value of the complex amplitude ratio, $AR^*$, to obtain a corrected value for $Bq^*$ through an iterative scheme.